swt30/thesis/chapters/02-eos/02-eos.md

 Not all data can be represented on a structured grid in this way.
 This is the case where the equation of state data are provided as sets of $(P, T, ρ)$ values.
-In this case, we require...
+In this case, we require a different interpolation scheme.

-Some...
+> TODO: include a sketch to clarify non-gridded interpolation

-I tested many different interpolation routines written in Python...
+I tested many different interpolation routines written in Python but found them to be very slow and more complicated than necessary.

-> TODO: fill out description of unstructured interpolations
+Most of these interpolators use some form of spline-fitting, or perhaps a functional approximation by way of radial basis functions.
+But I did not require this degree of smoothness in my final interpolation: it was sufficient to instead use the equivalent of linear interpolation on an unstructured grid.

+I therefore moved to a custom interpolator written in Julia.
-Where data were published as unstructured points, I used barycentric interpolation on the mesh of Delaunay triangles[^delaunay] defined by these points.
+Where data were published as unstructured points, I used barycentric interpolation on the mesh of Delaunay triangles defined by these points.
-Barycentric interpolation can be thought of the triangular analogue of...
+Barycentric interpolation can be thought of the triangular analogue of linear interpolation on a regular grid, and Delaunay tessellation is a method for generating a triangular tessellation on a plane between pre-specified points.

-I wrote a custom routine to perform this interpolation...
-My interpolator calculates...
+To calculate the density at a pressure--temperature point, my interpolator performs the following steps:

-I took the points in $(P,T)$ space to define the vertices of a Delaunay tessellation of the plane.
+- It takes the points in $(P,T)$ space to define the vertices of a Delaunay tessellation of the plane.^[To construct a Delaunay tessellation I used the Julia package [VoronoiDelaunay.jl](https://github.com/JuliaGeometry/VoronoiDelaunay.jl).]
-Then...
+It then caches the Delaunay mesh created so that it does not have to be re-created on every interpolation.

+- It associates each of these $(P,T)$ pairs with its corresponding density value.
+The result is a weighted Delaunay mesh where each vertex has an attached density value.

+- For each interpolation query, it finds the triangle that encloses the $(P,T)$ point of interest.
+The interpolated value of the density $ρ$ therefore lies between the values at each vertex of this triangle, which we denote $(ρ_1, ρ_2, ρ_3)$.

+- It performs a co-ordinate transforms from the Cartesian $(P,T)$ value to a barycentric coordinate system $(λ_1, λ_2, λ_3)$ (where $λ_1 + λ_2 + λ_3 = 1$).
+In this system, the corners of the triangles correspond to the basis vectors $(1,0,0)$, $(0,1,0)$ and $(0,0,1)$ and the barycentre of the triangle corresponds to the point $({1 \over 3}, {1 \over 3}, {1 \over 3})$.

+  - Finally, it calculates the interpolated value: $ρ(P, T) = \sum_{i=1}^3 ρ_i λ_i$.

-> TODO: fill out how my interpolator works; include an image?
+> TODO: include a sketch to clarify barycentric interpolation

-[^delaunay]: To construct a Delaunay tessellation I used [VoronoiDelaunay.jl](https://github.com/JuliaGeometry/VoronoiDelaunay.jl).

-This custom routine uses a method called "floating point filtering"
+This custom routine takes advantage of a method called "floating point filtering", which is also used in some cosmological simulations.^[e.g. the Illustris simulation]

+The other benefit of this approach is that it naturally defines the domain of the table of interest: only points which are contained in one of the Delaunay triangles lie within the domain of the table.
-I also used this Delaunay mesh to determine if a given $(P,T)$ pair lay within the domain of a particular equation of state, allowing me to fall back to another equation of state if necessary.
+I used this Delaunay mesh to determine if a given $(P,T)$ pair lay within the domain of a particular equation of state, allowing me to fall back to another equation of state if necessary.

 Finally, I evaluated functional forms of the equation of state as is, defining their domain by means of a bounding box or a polygon in $(P,T)$ space taken from the phase boundaries of @Dunaeva2010.